Skip to content

 • Share resources—including this Field Manual.

-• Offer specific support (“Can I help you report, document, or tighten your digital security?”).
+• Offer specific support (“Can I help you report or document the abuse, or tighten your digital security?”).

 If you have a close relationship with the target and know that they’re afraid for their safety or the safety of their loved ones, consider offering them a safe place to stay, such as your home or the home of a mutual friend.